martinagvilas/ML-Vis-BrainHack-2021/README.md

 ## Pre-requisites
 - You should be familiar with:
-    - _Basic Machine Learning concepts_:
+    - _Basic Machine Learning concepts_, for example:
-        - The difference between supervised/unsupervised Learning
+        - The difference between supervised/unsupervised learning
-        - (...)
+        - The difference between classification, regression and clustering models
     - Basic experience with Python
 - We also assume that you have seen the video
 [A tutorial on machine learning](https://www.youtube.com/watch?v=pOAK6ynM11E&list=PLVso6Qs8PLCiciMyxyqxCzp38G5tEhdy6&index=6)